mzkhalid039/DWBuilder/README.md

 - **R180 FDW**: Developed along the {1-10} plane.
 - **R109 FDW**: The R109 FDW lies along the (100) plane, and FDWs are simply developed by stacking the primitive cell along this direction.

 To analyze the R71 and R180 FDWs, the pseudocubic rhombohedral unit cell is transformed into a 10-atom cell by rotating it 45° around the z-axis relative to the parent cubic unit cell.
-The lattice vectors used for this transformation are:
+The transformation matrix applied is given as:

+        [ 1 0  1 ]
+    T = [ 1 0 -1 ]
+        [ 0 1  0 ]

+In the script the above transformation matrix is applied in lattice vectors form as given below:

 ```
 a=[1, 1, 0], b=[0, 0, 1], c=[1, -1, 0]